MicrosoftDocs/architecture-center/docs/guide/security/conditional-access-zero-trust.md

 ## Conditional Access guidance

 This section includes the following articles:
-- [Conditional access design principles and dependencies](/azure/architecture/guide/security/conditional-access-design) provides recommended principles that, together with your company's requirements, serve as input to the suggested persona-based architecture.
+- [Conditional Access design principles and dependencies](/azure/architecture/guide/security/conditional-access-design) provides recommended principles that, together with your company's requirements, serve as input to the suggested persona-based architecture.
-- [Conditional access architecture and personas](/azure/architecture/guide/security/conditional-access-architecture) introduces the persona based-approach for structuring Conditional Access policies.
+- [Conditional Access architecture and personas](/azure/architecture/guide/security/conditional-access-architecture) introduces the persona based-approach for structuring Conditional Access policies.
 It also provides suggested personas that you can use as a starting point.
-- [Conditional access framework and policies](/azure/architecture/guide/security/conditional-access-framework) provides specific details on how to structure and name Conditional Access policies that are based on the personas.
+- [Conditional Access framework and policies](/azure/architecture/guide/security/conditional-access-framework) provides specific details on how to structure and name Conditional Access policies that are based on the personas.

 ## Next steps
 - [Learning path: Implement and manage identity and access](/learn/paths/implement-manage-identity-access)